Zeebrugge Raid: Raid

 The attempt to sink three old cruisers to block the flow of traffic in and out of the Port of Bruges-Zeebrugge failed.
 The failure of the attack on the Zeebrugge mole resulted in the Germans concentrating their fire on the three blocking ships, HMS Thetis, Intrepid and Iphigenia, which were filled with concrete.
-Thetis did not make it to the canal entrance, after it hit an obstruction and was scuttled prematurely.
+Thetis, which had been ordered to ram the lock gates at the end of the channel, was severely damaged by German fire and collided with a submerged wire net, which disabled both of its engines.
+Starting to sink before reaching the main channel, the crew of Thetis coaxed enough power from the engines to bring it over a dredged part of the outer channel and scuttled the ship.
 The two other ships were sunk at the narrowest point of the canal.
 The submarines C1 (Lieutenant A. C. Newbold) and C3 were old, manned by volunteer crews of one other officer and four ratings.
 They had five tons of amatol packed into their fore-ends and were to be driven into the viaduct and then blown up, to prevent reinforcement of the German garrison on the mole.
 The crews were to abandon their submarines shortly before the collision with the viaduct, leaving the submarines to steer themselves automatically.
 During the passage from Dover, C1 parted with its tow and arrived too late to take part in the operation.
 Sandford elected to steer C3 into the viaduct manually instead of depending on the automatic system.